 SB 2: New Funding Source for Housing

 SB 2, entitled the “Building Homes and Jobs Act,” provides a permanent source of funding for affordable housing by imposing a $75 fee on recorded documents.
 The fee (which is capped at $225 per transaction per parcel) will be levied on certain real estate transactions, such as mortgage refinancing.
-Documents exempt from the fee include home sales and commercial real estate transactions.
+Documents exempt from the fee include home sales.

 Funds generated will be provided to local government and the California Department of Housing and Community Development (HCD) in two phases.
 During the first phase, which runs from January 2018-December 2018, 50 percent of the funds generated will be available to local government to streamline housing production by undertaking updates and revisions to general plans, specific plans and sustainable communities’ strategies.
 The remaining 50 percent will be available to combat homelessness by funding navigation centers and the maintenance or construction of transitional housing.